punsandrosess/pipe-dreams/README.md

 Bad quarters aren't surprises.
 They're forecasts you didn't read early enough.

 One of these tools exists because I got tired of finding out about pipeline gaps in week 12 of a quarter.
 By then you're not running a play — you're writing a post-mortem.
-The other is based on excellent work by Sam Kuehnle, and I am much better at playing with Claude Code than writing thank you cards.
+The other is based on excellent work by #Sam Kuehnle#, and I am much better at playing with Claude Code than writing thank you cards.

 Both tools were built in Claude Code.
 They're pre-loaded with real targets and real channel weights.
 Change any input and the math recalculates instantly.